 In Treating Prostate Cancer, Sometimes Less Is More

 Tell us about your diagnosis and your response to it.

-Approximately six or seven years ago I was diagnosed with early-stage prostate cancer.
+I was diagnosed with early-stage prostate cancer in 2006.
 Fortunately, the urologist who diagnosed me explained that with early-stage prostate cancer, there is no urgency in making a treatment decision.
 So being the analytical, data-driven guy that I am, I reacted by taking three to six months and doing a lot of research, to learn as much as I could about the disease and the treatments that are available.

 I researched every top medical center, one of the best of which was UCSF Medical Center.
 I set up appointments with six specialists, the last one being Peter Carroll.

 Why was UCSF on your list?

 The more I learned about UCSF, the more impressed I became.
 It is literally one of the leading institutions of its type in the world, with some of the best and brightest medical scientists.
 So to me, it was just logical that this is the place you would want to be if you were a patient.

 Why did you pick Dr. Carroll in particular?